bradharms/xwintog/README.md

         # Open Thunderbird, or switch to it if it's already open
         xwintog thunderbird

-5. Map each app configuration into your xbindkeys configuration:
+5. Optionally, map each app configuration into your xbindkeys configuration:

         # $HOME/.xbindkeysrc